3 methods to generate consistent face with Stable Diffusion

 Experiment with multiple celebrity LoRAs to achieve the same.

-AUTOMATIC1111’s Roop extension lets you copy a face from a reference photo to images generated with Stable Diffusion.
-The standalone roop program can do that for videos.
-Only transforming images is supported in the AUTOMATIC1111 extension.
+AUTOMATIC1111’s ReActor extension lets you copy a face from a reference photo to images generated with Stable Diffusion.
+It is a fork of the Roop extension.

 Google Colab

-Installing the Roop extension on our Stable Diffusion Colab notebook is easy.
-All you need to do is to select the Roop extension.
+Installing the ReActor extension on our Stable Diffusion Colab notebook is easy.
+All you need to do is to select the Reactor extension.

 Windows or Mac

-Follow these steps to install the Roop extension in AUTOMATIC1111.
+Follow these steps to install the ReActor extension in AUTOMATIC1111.

 2. Navigate to the Extension Page.